History of the San Francisco 49ers: 1980

 The 49ers got off to a strong start in 1980, winning their first three games of the season.
 However, the team, still not quite ready for the big time, would lose their next eight games in a row, although many of those games were close, and the 49ers acquitted themselves well.

 During the 1980 season, Walsh alternated DeBerg and Montana at quarterback.
 Though DeBerg had played well for the 49ers, Walsh felt the team's best chance to win in the long run was with Montana.
 He alternated the two quarterbacks, giving Montana some experience while keeping opponents off guard.
 This strategy of alternating quarterbacks from game to game and during games is rare in football, although it had been employed by other successful teams in the past, specifically the Dallas Cowboys of the early 1970s who alternated Roger Staubach and Craig Morton, and the Los Angeles Rams of the early 1950s alternating Norm Van Brocklin and Bob Waterfield.

-The highlight of the 1980 season, and a sign of good things to come, came in Week 14.
-The 49ers trailed the New Orleans Saints, who at the time were winless at 0–13, 35–7 at halftime.
-However, led by Joe Montana, the 49ers made (what was then) the greatest comeback in NFL history, coming back to tie the score in regulation and winning the game in overtime with a field goal by Ray Wersching to give the 49ers an incredible 38–35 victory.
-It was this game, which marked Montana's first big NFL comeback win, that won Montana the quarterback job full-time.
+In Week 14 of the 1980 season, the 49ers overcame a 35–7 halftime deficit against the New Orleans Saints, who entered the game with an 0–13 record.
+Led by Joe Montana, the 49ers recorded what was then the largest comeback in NFL history, tying the score in regulation and winning 38–35 in overtime on a field goal by Ray Wersching.
+Following this performance—Montana's first significant professional comeback—he was named the team's full-time starting quarterback.

 A number of key players emerged for the 49ers in 1980.
 Among them were Dwight Clark, who led the 49ers with 82 receptions and just under 1,000 yards receiving, and running back Earl Cooper, who ran for over 700 yards.